 - Every program site has active osteopathic faculty and osteopathic community physicians.

 - In 2020, the AOA will stop accrediting osteopathic residency programs.
 Instead, osteopathic programs will be accredited by the ACGME and can apply for additional Osteopathic Recognition for the osteopathic training they provide.
-All our programs have already achieved Osteopathic Recognition from the ACGME based on our current osteopathic curriculum and training.
+Our programs have already achieved Osteopathic Recognition from the ACGME based on our current osteopathic curriculum and training.

 - There will be no change to resident licensure; osteopathic residents will continue to take COMLEX.

 - Osteopathic residents will still be eligible to take the AOBFP exam.

 - For information related to the Statewide Osteopathic Program only, please contact: OsteoApplicants@fammed.wisc.edu or call 608-262-2218.